 About the Neal Davis Law Firm

-If someone in your family is charged with a crime and you need legal help, contact Houston criminal defense lawyer Neal Davis today for a free case review.
+If someone in your family is charged with a crime and you need legal help, contact Houston criminal defense lawyer Neal Davis today for a case review.
 He stands ready to help persons not only in their defense against their criminal charge, but also in avoiding jail time – with or without the bond reforms now sought in Austin.
-Contact the Houston criminal defense law firm of experienced attorney Neal Davis today for your free case review.
+Contact the Houston criminal defense law firm of experienced attorney Neal Davis today for your case review.